frett27/Ada-Synthetizer/README.md

 As this library handle a simple level of synthetizer, there are no notions of instruments.
 These concepts can be introduced easily in a layer based on this library.

-**Disclamer** : This library is still in the early stage of a sound engine for using on organ software, this is not yet ready for production.
+**Disclamer on API changes** : This library is a maturing sound engine for using on organ and musicbox software, it is on the path of production usage.
 But opened to any contributions, or improvements.
 As a early stage project, API may change.
+An Ada Midi Player has been implemented on top of this Synthetizer, using soundbanks.